VAT reliefs for disabled and older people

 If you use a freight service, they can help you with the paperwork, otherwise make sure the following is written on the parcel, ‘Goods for disabled people: relief claimed’.

 If you bring them in yourself, declare them in the Red Channel at Customs.
-For any other method of import, contact the National Import Reliefs Unit (details can be found on GOV.UK).
+For any other method of import, contact the National Import Reliefs Unit:

 Can other goods and appliances qualify for zero rating?

 The VAT relief depends upon the purpose for which the goods were designed.

 Remember: they must be designed solely for use by disabled people – this is very narrow – it is not sufficient for the zero-rating that the equipment or appliance is designed mainly for or destined or intended for use by a disabled person, or is mainly purchased by disabled persons.
 The only exceptions are commodes and other items to enable easier use of toilet facilities – these are always zero-rated.